Lnjacobs/Goodmorning/README.md

 # The todo list has the ability to have items added or removed.
 Additionally it can be displayed outside of the initial morning greeting.

-# The weather is created using 'Open Weather', uaing a free account I created.
+# The weather is created using 'Open Weather', using a free account I created.
 It will not worked if called more than 100 times/minute
 # Website: https://openweathermap.org/api

 # Unopened emails are presented- and opened in the process.
 For this code to work a passcode and username must be used.
 For the sake of trial a proxy account has been created to recieve spam mail and the emails can be checked.